-C.1.1 Installing Windows Version
+C.2.
+Installing Windows Version

 Installing the Windows version of QGIS is simply a matter of running the user friendly setup wizard.
 See the README.WIN32 file for additional information regarding the Windows version of QGIS.
-At version 0.7, the GRASS plugin is not available in Windows.
-Work on including the plugin in the next version of QGIS is under way.
+At version 0.74, the GRASS plugin was not yet available in Windows, because no native GRASS port existed.